Top Five SIEM Use Cases For Threat Prevention

 - Port/Service/Vulnerability Scanning

 SIEM and threat management aren’t just about defensive actions but preventative ones.
 A SOC should have a process for scanning for open ports, running services, and detecting vulnerabilities that are present on systems.
 The caveat is to ensure that the anomalies and vulnerabilities that the system finds are a credible threat and not a one-off legitimate activity, such as on-premises or cloud scan.

 A data point that doesn’t fit within the prescribed rules and use cases is cause for alarm to a SIEM.
-The benefit is that the SIEM is actively working to detect internal and external threats with near real-time monitoring across multiple applications, based on your thresholds and institutionalized knowledge.
+The benefit is that the SIEM is actively working to detect internal and external threats with near real-time monitoring across multiple applications, based on your thresholds and institutionalised knowledge.

 - Lateral Movement

-This is a relative blind spot in cybersecurity and one that many enterprises and organizations don’t pay enough heed to.
+This is a relative blind spot in cybersecurity and one that many enterprises and organisations don’t pay enough heed to.
 This attack isn’t a large, dramatic breach that is instantaneously detectable but a slow creep.
 Lateral movement is when an attacker gains a foothold in a network, usually via a lower privileged and less secured host, and conducts internal reconnaissance to secure their foothold.
 They then move through multiple systems and accounts to reach an objective.